 Check out your local membership grocery stores.
 Before you sign up, do your research and find out how much a membership would cost and how long it would take you to make up the cost of the membership fees.
 Some stores have student and senior discounts for their memberships, so be sure to ask.
-Club membership stores sell in bulk and this lowers unit prices considerably.
+Club membership stores sell in bulk which lowers unit prices.

 Our favorite grocery store has a discount aisle tucked away in the back of the store by the bathrooms.
 It is the hidden gem of our grocery shopping experience.
-In every grocery store we shop, we make sure to scout out the clearance aisle for once in a lifetime deals.
+In every grocery store we shop, we make sure to scout out the clearance aisle.

 Save money with smart phone apps:

 Ibotta is a popular grocery cash back app.
 The way it works: You find the grocery store you’re planning on shopping.
 Click on items you want to buy, and complete an action like taking a poll/survey, voting for your favorite item, watching a video, or learning a fact.
 Once you complete the task, you’re eligible for the rebate.
 Then, once you buy the item at the grocery store, you take a picture of your receipt and watch your cash back roll in.
 You can then either cash out or use your cash back to buy a gift card.